-Science courses are offered as standalone courses and are sixteen weeks in length at the Sacramento and San Jose campuses.
+Science courses are offered as standalone courses and are sixteen weeks in length at the Sacramento and San Jose campuses and ten weeks in length at the Ontario, Rancho Mirage, and Visalia campuses.
 Please see the program description of interest for information regarding prerequisites.
-Note: Course descriptions begin on page 176.
+Note: Course descriptions begin on page 189.

-Science Emphasis on Campu s General Education Cou urses Courses Course Length Credits Course Total BIO14 Microbiology with Lab 16 Weeks 4.0 \$3,106 BIO25 Human Anatomy and Physiology 1 with Lab 16 Weeks 4.0 \$2,876 BIO26 Human Anatomy and Physiology 2 with Lab 16 Weeks 4.0 \$2,876 CHEM6 Inorganic Chemistry with Lab 16 Weeks 4.0 \$3,106 CHEM8.1 Organic and Biological Chemistry with Lab 16 Weeks 4.0 \$3,106
+Science Emphasis on Campus General Education Courses Sacramento and San Jose Campuses

+Course Length Credits Course Total Microbiology with Lab 16 Weeks 4.0 \$3,106 Human Anatomy and Physiology 1 with Lab 16 Weeks 4.0 \$2,876 Human Anatomy and Physiology 2 with Lab 16 Weeks 4.0 \$2,876 Inorganic Chemistry with Lab 16 Weeks 4.0 \$3,106 Organic and Biological Chemistry with Lab 16 Weeks 4.0 \$3,106 Inorganic Chemistry with Lab Inorganic Chemistry with Lab 16 Weeks Inorganic Chemistry with Lab 16 Weeks 4.0